Red Skull: Johann Shmidt

 The Red Skull's tenure in Washington comes to an end when he is captured by Hauptmann Deutschland, and taken to Germany to stand trial for crimes against humanity, stemming from his days as a Nazi agent.
 The Red Skull narrowly escapes and is rescued by Arnim Zola, and forced to fake his death and go into hiding in a Rocky Mountain compound.
 He recruits the Viper, a move that alienates his minions and is further rocked when his chief henchman Crossbones kidnaps Captain America's girlfriend Diamondback, resulting in Captain America finding the Red Skull's new lair.
 The Red Skull fires Crossbones and goes into hiding while the Viper, using funds she plied from the Red Skull as part of a scheme to use televisions across America to blind TV viewers, is defeated by Captain America.

 The Red Skull discovers that he is facing the same permanent paralysis that Captain America was facing due to their exposure to the Super-Soldier Formula.
-When the evil scientist Superia offers Captain America a cure, Captain America refuses it because Superia said that Captain America would owe her.
+When Superia offers Captain America a cure, Captain America refuses it because Superia said that Captain America would owe her.
 The Red Skull takes the cure and apparently kills Superia, then arranges for Captain America to be kidnapped by his remaining forces (including Sharon Carter, whom he found still alive and recruits), and given a blood transfusion that cures him.

 Captain America's recovery segues into a reluctant team-up with the Red Skull; a Nazi cult that worshiped Hitler as a god had discovered a Cosmic Cube that contained Hitler's soul, put there by the Red Skull himself.
-The two try to stop the cult from fully powering the Hitler Cosmic Cube, but the Red Skull opts instead to send Captain America (against his will) into the cube to kill Hitler, imprisoning Captain America in the cube while he uses its power to conquer humanity.
+The two try to stop the cult from fully powering Hitler's Cosmic Cube, but the Red Skull opts instead to send Captain America (against his will) into the cube to kill Hitler, imprisoning Captain America in the cube while he uses its power to conquer humanity.
 Captain America escapes and uses his shield to sever one of the Red Skull's arms, causing him to drop the Cube.
 The Cube becomes unstable, destroying the Red Skull.

 Trapped in a hellish nightmare dimension and forced to serve as a bellhop to a world of non-European immigrants, the Red Skull's will ultimately is so great that he is able to escape his prison.
-As a result, the Red Skull now possesses limited reality-warping powers that make him a cosmic threat.
-He is further aided by Korvac, posing as Kang the Conqueror.
-He is sent to Galactus's ship to steal more power (particularly the power of omniscience), which would remove all limits to the Red Skull's reality-warping powers.
+As a result, the Red Skull now possesses limited reality-warping powers.
 The Red Skull is ambushed by Korvac, who steals his cosmic powers and banishes him back to Earth.